ohshitgorillas/ReducedReachKBLayer/README.md

-# Caps Lock as a Left-Hand Function Layer
+# Reduced Reach Keyboard Layer aka RRKB Layer

+### This project is under currently under heavy construction and is changing daily.
+If you are interested, please check back for config files.

 ## Introduction
-This project introduces a remapping of the Caps Lock key to a function layer, enhancing typing comfort and efficiency by minimizing hand movement.
-It prioritizes placing frequently used functions on the home row of the keyboard.
+This project introduces a remapping of the Caps Lock key to a left-handed function layer, enhancing typing comfort and efficiency by minimizing hand movement.
+This is accomplished by placing frequently used functions on or near the home row of the keyboard within the layer.

+### Inspiration and Benefits
+This project is inspired by the layering found in small keyboards.
+These reduce hand movement by using far fewer keys; 'missing' functions, or those lacking dedicated keys, are accessed via complex layering.
+As examples, see https://www.reddit.com/r/MechanicalKeyboards/comments/1h3e8ns/bringing_the_full_keyboard_to_within_reach_of/ and https://github.com/argenkiwi/kenkyo

-It also allows users of bigger keyboards to experience and/or experiment with the benefits of a smaller layout without committing to a physical downsizing.
-A significant advantage of this approach is that you don't need to relearn how to type: all the original key functions remain unchanged except for Caps Lock (toggled by Caps Lock + Space), letting you revert to old habits in a pinch.
+This project seeks to bring some of those benefits to users of traditional keyboards by mapping frequently used features onto the 60% portion of the keyboard under a layer accessed by holding the "Caps Lock" key.
+This allows users to experience and experiment with the benefits of such keyboards like reduced reaching without needing to commit to a physical downsizing, memorizing multiple complex layers, or needing to re-learn how to type: all original key functions remain unchanged except for Caps Lock (accessed via Caps Lock + Space), letting users revert to old habits in a pinch.

-### Inspiration
-This project is inspired by the layering found in 60% and smaller keyboards.
-These reduce hand movement by using function layers to access missing keys like the numpad, navigation keys, and function keys.
-For instance, a 60% keyboard might require pressing fn + Backspace for Delete.
+As an example, the following functions may be accessed without moving your fingers from the home row:
+- Jump the cursor to the next or previous word
+- Delete the previous or next word
+- Delete all text on the current line before or after the cursor

+By including the rows above and below home, we can access an even wider array of functions without needing to significantly move our hands.
+Key mappings are optimized for ergonomics and easy memorization.

 ### Concept
-This layout is designed for tasks like writing and coding, and probably sucks for gaming where 'wasd' is king.
+This layer is optimized for writing and coding on a US English ANSI layout.

 The left hand handles:
-- modifier keys (Control, Alt, Command, etc.)
+- Modifiers (Control, Option, Command, Shift)
 - Essential functions (Enter, Backspace/Delete)
-- Accessing the numpad and media layers
+- Opening access to the numpad and media layers
+- Accessing F13 (user programmable function)

 The right hand handles:
 - Navigation
 - Certain symbol keys
 - The "numpad" keys and media functions

-It is optimized for a US English ANSI layout.

 ### Compatibility
 This layout works with most traditional keyboards (non-ortholinear) that are 60% or larger.

 This project is incompatible with most HHKB-style keyboards that have Ctrl in the Caps Lock position.
 Some HHKB-style keyboards may offer a dedicated left-hand function key, however, the ergonomics are optimized for the key in the traditional Caps Lock position.

-The spacebar can also be used to access the layer (tap for space, hold for layer) if the user's software supports it with good ergonomics.
+The spacebar can also be used to access the layer with good ergonomics (tap for space, hold for layer) if the user's software supports it.

 ## Layout